The-Politico/chartwerk-editor/docs/api.md

 A column classified as a base axis most often contains data like time series dates or categorical values.
 These are values _by which_ numeric data are charted.
 Mortality rates _by occupation_.
 Stock prices _by company_.

 The base axis corresponds to the traditional X axis in the case of horizontal line and bar charts.
-It can also represent a column of state names used to chart data in a choropleth map.
+It can also represent a column of state names used to chart data in a choropleth map or also a column of numeric values plotted along the X axis of a scatterplot.

 ### Value axis